midonet/puppet-midonet_openstack/README.md

 ###Setup Requirements

-This module assumes nodes running on a RedHat 7 variant (RHEL, CentOS, or Scientific Linux) or Ubuntu 14.04 (Trusty) with either Puppet Enterprise or Puppet.
+This module assumes nodes running on a RedHat 7 variant (RHEL, CentOS, or Scientific Linux) or Ubuntu 14.04 (Trusty) or Ubuntu 16.04 (Xenial Xerus) with either Puppet Enterprise or Puppet.

 Each node needs a minimum of two network interfaces, and up to four.
 The network interfaces are divided into two groups.